redhat-cop/gitops-catalog/external-secrets-operator/README.md

 ## Install Operator

-Reference on of the `operator/overlay` directories.
+Reference one of the `operator/overlay` directories.
 For example:

 ```
 oc apply -k external-secrets-operator/operator/overlays/alpha?ref=main